Batad Rice Terraces photo by Jacques Beaulieu via Flickr Creative Commons

 Strawberry Flavored Taho in Baguio City

-When you are roaming around the streets during the day, chances are you are going to meet one of the vendors selling these.
-The taho is a snack that is made up mainly of fresh soft tofu, syrup and sago pearls.
-While Indonesia and Malaysia have variations of this snack, the Philippine version stands out because of the presence of the sago pearls, which adds variety to the texture.
+When you are roaming the streets during the day, chances are you will meet one of the vendors selling these.
+The taho is a snack made mainly of fresh soft tofu, syrup, and sago pearls.
+While Indonesia and Malaysia have variations of this snack, the Philippine version stands out because of the sago pearls, which add variety to the texture.

 What even makes this snack more unconventional is how it is sold by the vendors.
-To make sure that their product sells, the vendors walk in the streets while balancing a wooden yoke with two metal buckets.
+To ensure their product sells, the vendors walk in the streets while balancing a wooden yoke with two metal buckets.
 You just have to wait for their calls of “TAHO” to signal that they are already nearby.

 Featured Tour Package: Day Trip to Baguio City (Book Here)